codepath/android_guides/Push-Messaging.md

 #### Custom Push Broadcast Receiver

-Receiving push notifications sent with Parse can also be done using the [BroadcastReceiver](http://developer.android.com/reference/android/content/BroadcastReceiver.html) and implementing the `processPush` method to manage incoming push events.
+Receiving push notifications sent with Parse can also be done using the [BroadcastReceiver](http://developer.android.com/reference/android/content/BroadcastReceiver.html) and implementing the `onReceiver` method to manage incoming push events.
 Any activity can register to handle these broadcast events.
 If you want to implement the push notification receiver, then check out [this tutorial](http://ahirazitai.blogspot.in/2013/05/push-notification.html).
-Full source code for this tutorial can be [found on github](https://github.com/ahiraz/pushNotificationDemo).
+Full source code for this tutorial can be [found on github](https://github.com/ahiraz/pushNotificationDemo/blob/master/src/com/iakremera/pushnotificationdemo/MyCustomReceiver.java).

 ### Communicating with an Activity